anim8js/anim8js/docs/Concepts.md

 #### Movie

 A set of [attrimator](#attrimator)s to apply to a set of [subject](#subject)s at specific times.
 A movie can be played at any speed, in any direction, and can jump around to any time in the movie.

+#### Transition Options

+Modifiers to describe how an animation transitions into another:

+- time: How much time to spend transitioning from the current animation to the next
+- intro: The amount of time to transition into the next animation.
+A negative value will create a curve before the next animation and smoothly transition into it
+- outro: The amount of time to transition out of the current animation.
+A positive value will create a curve out of the current animation
+- granularity: How many points to calculate along the transition to use to create a transition which respects the outro and intro animation velocity
+- lookup: How far into & out of the next & current animations to look when calculating their velocity.
+This is a delta value (0-1)
+- easing: The [easing](#easing) to use for the transition path

+#### Easing

+A function which determines the "velocity" of an animation.
+It takes a delta value between 0 and 1 and returns a new value typically between the same range.

+#### Easing Type

+A function which takes an easing function and a delta value between 0 and 1 and returns a new value.
+Easing types are used using a hyphen after an easing.
+These types are another layer on easings providing more control.

+#### Factory

+Takes a [subject](#subject) and returns an [animator](#animator) that can handle animating the subject and provides the animator with [attribute](#attribute) definitions.

+#### Defer

+To wait to invoke functions on an object until that object triggers a specific event.